guardian/facia-tool/docs/AddingAndAlteringTemplates.md

   ...
 ```

-NOTE: the `edition` property of your object must be a hypen case version of your object name otherwise the routing won't
+NOTE: the `edition` property of your object must be a kebab case version of your object name otherwise the routing won't
 work and you'll get a 404 error when creating an issue

 Add the new Edition to _both_ the list of templates and the Edition enum object